 With a rise in health awareness in modern times, it’s no wonder people are curious about what is and isn’t gluten-free (regardless of whether they are celiac, sensitive, or just making better health decisions for themselves).

-It’s always important to know what you can drink (without anxiety) and what you should avoid.
+It’s always important to know what you can drink (without worry) and what you should avoid completely.

 Beer, of course, is off-limits to gluten-intolerant people.
 But what about spirits like Rum, Rhum or Cachaca?